-Our sport is facing unprecedented and unique challenges during the COVID-19 pandemic.
+Our sport has faced unprecedented and unique challenges during the COVID-19 pandemic.

-Our first concern for our dragon boat communities, during this crisis, is for the health and safety of all athletes, coaches and support staff.
+Our first concern for our dragon boat communities, during this time as always, is the health and safety of all athletes, coaches and support staff.

 We encourage our members to remain informed through regular updates from health authorities and other governing agencies within their jurisdiction.

 - Return to Dragon Boat Statement – March 2022